by Chris Woodford.

 create jobs—and it's no coincidence that the booming US oil and gas

-extraction industry has created a million new jobs since 2007.
+extraction industry created a million new jobs between 2007 and 2012 alone

 Chart: World natural gas production by country.
 Thanks to fracking, the United States